annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 All of that means that even if a paper from an unknown lab and/or underrepresented community gets published at ACL, it will likely not make such a big splash as one with a similarly good idea, but coming from Stanford -- and that means that fewer people will adopt and build upon its results.
 Hence the "potential for growth" was never going to be the same.

-Granted, we do not know exactly how double-blindness would change our conference programs, but here's what we do know:
+Granted, we do not know exactly how full anonymity would change our conference programs, but here's what we do know:

-* When ICLR went double-blind, we had a natural experiment which showed that preprints do make a difference; so we do know for a fact that the content of the program *would* change to some extent {% cite BharadhwajTurpinEtAl_2020_De-anonymization_of_authors_through_arXiv_submissions_during_double-blind_review %}.
+* When ICLR went fully anonymous, we had a natural experiment which showed that preprints do make a difference; so we do know for a fact that the content of the program *would* change to some extent {% cite BharadhwajTurpinEtAl_2020_De-anonymization_of_authors_through_arXiv_submissions_during_double-blind_review %}.
 * The bias against underrepresented communities should be reduced.
-For instance, there is evidence that in double-blind review female first authors get a better chance {% cite RobertsVerhoef_2016_Double-blind_reviewing_at_EvoLang_11_reveals_gender_bias %}.
+For instance, there is evidence that when author identity is concealed female first authors get a better chance {% cite RobertsVerhoef_2016_Double-blind_reviewing_at_EvoLang_11_reveals_gender_bias %}.
 * Even if this does increase randomness in peer review, as Kenneth Church predicts, that might actually be a good thing for progress {% cite PluchinoBiondoEtAl_2018_Talent_versus_luck_role_of_randomness_in_success_and_failure %}: among other things, their model suggests that random awards of grant funding would be more effective than preferentially awarding more grants to people who had already received grants in the past.
 * a more inclusive process should be beneficial for geographic diversity, which in case of NLP should propel language inclusivity {% cite JoshiSantyEtAl_2020_State_and_Fate_of_Linguistic_Diversity_and_Inclusion_in_NLP_World %}.
 Furthermore, this should improve the flow of ideas and collaborations between subcommunities, and "ethnically diverse" papers have a larger impact {% cite AlShebliRahwanEtAl_2018_preeminence_of_ethnic_diversity_in_scientific_collaboration %}.

-Judging by the overall direction of ACL 2020, and the presence of diversity&inclusion chairs in the recent conferences, the ACL organization now does aim to improve diversity, and double-blindness would be helpful for that.
+Judging by the overall direction of ACL 2020, and the presence of diversity&inclusion chairs in the recent conferences, the ACL organization now does aim to improve diversity, and full anonymity would be helpful for that.
 I hope that as the social movement towards diversity&inclusion grows, the community would also gradually become more interested in picking up and developing non-mainstream ideas.

 ### "Small labs need arXiv"